Reasons to visit Plettenberg Bay

 6. There are plenty of restaurants to dine at or simply have a cocktail by.
 Even if popular restaurants are crowded, there are others that can accommodate you.

 7. We were told that whales (in season) and dolphins cruise the waters between white sandy beaches and the plunging cliffs of the Tsitsikamma Mountains.
 Another reason to book your trip.

 Weary weather aside, Plettenberg Bay or Plett wasn’t what we expected since I had high hopes after doing extensive research to stay here.
-Sometimes some towns don’t resonate with you regardless of countless amount of posts and articles you read.
-However, even with the let down feeling we experienced, it still possesses many qualities for a town worthy to be explored.
+Sometimes some towns don’t resonate with you regardless of the countless amount of posts and articles you read.
+However, even with the letdown feeling we experienced, it still possesses many qualities for a town worthy to be explored.
 Maybe in a few years when we come back, I might think a little bit different.

 When to go: During the Summer months (October to March) but there’s nothing wrong with visiting during Winter too.
-If you unsure, contact them on +27 (0)44 533 4065.
+If you are unsure, contact them on +27 (0)44 533 4065.